 Edna/alda use default/initial values (aka context):

 Pedestal call it terse and verbose syntax:

-I prefer costs avalanche (aka yak shaving), costs (aka options) superposition, distances/costs to margins of safety and default values instead of complexity (incidental or/and intrinsic).
+I prefer costs avalanche (aka yak shaving), costs (aka options) superposition, distances/costs to margins of not dying (aka safety) and default values instead of complexity (incidental or/and intrinsic).